 - Prospective adoptive parents who do not have children will be given preference over parents who already have two or more children.

 - Who Can Be Adopted

-Because Sri Lanka is party to the Hague Adoption Convention, children from Sri Lanka must meet the requirements of the Convention to be eligible for adoption.
+Because Sri Lanka is party to the Hague Adoption Convention, adoptions from Sri Lanka must meet the requirements of the Convention.
 For example, the adoption may take place only if the competent authorities of Sri Lanka have determined that placement of the child within Sri Lanka was given due consideration, and that an intercountry adoption is in the child’s best interests.
 In addition to Sri Lanka’s requirements, a child must meet the definition of Convention adoptee to be eligible for an immigrant visa that will allow you to bring him or her to the United States.

 - Relinquishment: Generally, the birth parent(s) are required to attend the court hearing to formally relinquish custody of the child in front of the judge.
 If the Department of Probation and Child Care Services cannot locate the birth parents, the judge has the authority to waive the requirement that the birth parents be present.

 - Abandonment: The relevant Provincial Commissioner decides if a child is abandoned in consultation with the Placement Committee in each children’s home.
 What constitutes abandonment in each case is left up to the discretion of the Provincial Commissioner in consideration of the specific the situation.
 If the Provincial Commissioner cannot come to a decision, s/he can refer the issue to a court.

 - Age of Adoptive Child: Foreigners may only adopt Sri Lankan children between three months and 14 years of age.